Superlens: Other studies concerning the perfect lens

 It was determined that although resonant surface plasmons are undesirable for imaging, these turn out to be essential for recovery of decaying evanescent waves.
 This analysis discovered that metamaterial periodicity has a significant effect on the recovery of types of evanescent components.
 In addition, achieving subwavelength resolution is possible with current technologies.
 Negative refractive indices have been demonstrated in structured metamaterials.
 Such materials can be engineered to have tunable material parameters, and so achieve the optimal conditions.
 Losses up to microwave frequencies can be minimized in structures utilizing superconducting elements.
 Furthermore, consideration of alternate structures may lead to configurations of left-handed materials that can achieve subwavelength focusing.
 Such structures were being studied at the time.

 An effective approach for the compensation of losses in metamaterials, called plasmon injection scheme, has been recently proposed.
 The plasmon injection scheme has been applied theoretically to imperfect negative index flat lenses with reasonable material losses and in the presence of noise as well as hyperlenses.
 It has been shown that even imperfect negative index flat lenses assisted with plasmon injection scheme can enable subdiffraction imaging of objects which is otherwise not possible due to the losses and noise.
-Although plasmon injection scheme was originally conceptualized for plasmonic metamaterials, the concept is general and applicable to all types electromagnetic modes.
+Although plasmon injection scheme was originally conceptualized for plasmonic metamaterials, the concept is general and applicable to all types of electromagnetic modes.
 The main idea of the scheme is the coherent superposition of the lossy modes in the metamaterial with an appropriately structured external auxiliary field.
-This auxiliary field accounts for the losses in the metamaterial, hence effectively reduces the losses experienced by the signal beam or object field in the case of a metamaterial lens.
-The plasmon injection scheme can be implemented either physically or equivalently through deconvolution post-processing method.
+This auxiliary field accounts for the losses in the metamaterial, hence effectively reducing the losses experienced by the signal beam or object field in the case of a metamaterial lens.
+The plasmon injection scheme can be implemented either physically or equivalently through a deconvolution post-processing method.
 However, the physical implementation has shown to be more effective than the deconvolution.
 Physical construction of convolution and selective amplification of the spatial frequencies within a narrow bandwidth are the keys to the physical implementation of the plasmon injection scheme.
 This loss compensation scheme is ideally suited especially for metamaterial lenses since it does not require gain medium, nonlinearity, or any interaction with phonons.
 Experimental demonstration of the plasmon injection scheme has not yet been shown partly because the theory is rather new.